awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 + Include multiple **key** attributes in the `--wrapping-keys` parameter value\.

   ```
-  $cmk_oregon=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+  $key_oregon=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
-  $cmk_ohio=arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef
+  $key_ohio=arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef

-  --wrapping-keys key=$cmk_oregon key=$cmk_ohio
+  --wrapping-keys key=$key_oregon key=$key_ohio
   ```
 + Include multiple `--wrapping-keys` parameters in the same command\.
 Use this syntax when the attribute values that you specify do not apply to all of the wrapping keys in the command\.

   ```
-  --wrapping-keys region=us-east-2 key=alias/primary_CMK \
+  --wrapping-keys region=us-east-2 key=alias/test_key \
-  --wrapping-keys region=us-west-1 key=alias/primary_CMK
+  --wrapping-keys region=us-west-1 key=alias/test_key
   ```

-The **discovery** attribute with a value of `true` lets the AWS Encryption CLI use any AWS KMS CMK that encrypted the message\.
+The **discovery** attribute with a value of `true` lets the AWS Encryption CLI use any AWS KMS key that encrypted the message\.
 If you use multiple `--wrapping-keys` parameters in the same command, using `discovery=true` in any `--wrapping-keys` parameter effectively overrides the limits of the **key** attribute in other `--wrapping-keys` parameters\.

-For example, in the following command, the **key** attribute in the first `--wrapping-keys` parameter limits the AWS Encryption CLI to the specified CMK\.
-However, the **discovery** attribute in the second `--wrapping-keys` parameter lets the AWS Encryption CLI use any CMK in the specified accounts to decrypt the message\.
+For example, in the following command, the **key** attribute in the first `--wrapping-keys` parameter limits the AWS Encryption CLI to the specified AWS KMS key\.
+However, the **discovery** attribute in the second `--wrapping-keys` parameter lets the AWS Encryption CLI use any AWS KMS key in the specified accounts to decrypt the message\.

 ```
 aws-encryption-cli --decrypt \